Updated: Oct 1

 I am wearing a classic #LizOgumbo tie-neck blouse worn with a high-waist 2-pleat mini skirt.
 This 2-front-pleat mini-skirt brings back a laissez-faire sentiment to the wardrobe as I chic it up with the tie-neck blouse to bring back the complete 360° flow.

-While we sip our wine, change positions and pose in the calming ambience of the Epicure Restaurant in Johannesburg, we get lost in the freedom of our creativedom.
+While we entice our sensory through each sip of wine, we change positions and pose for the lights and camera in the calming ambience of the Epicure Restaurant in Johannesburg, as we get lost in the freedom of our creativedom.

 The Oxford English Dictionary defines Bohemian as "especially an artist, literary man, or actor, who leads a free, vagabond, or irregular life, not being particular as to the society he frequents, and despising conventionalities generally" while the acronym (Short for “bohemian,”) boho as a style most closely associated with the hippies of the '60s and '70s, but borrows from so many fashion subcultures and time periods that almost any outfit can be "boho" if you style it right.